vsislab/ShipStructure/README.md

-# Ship vision critical area exploration
+# Ship Perception with Visual Structure

 ## Introduction
-This code is used to train different models for ship recognition tasks, including both pure image recognition and recognition guided by the addition of key regions, in addition to conducting structure-texture generation experiments, Class Activation Mapping(CAM) image visualization of ship images, etc.
+This repository provides the source code for our research on structure-based ship perception, including the vanilla ship recognition, keypoint-aware ship recognition, structure-to-texture ship generation, etc.

 ## Code Overview
-The structure of this code is to add functions to the general image recognition.
-The main building block functions include
+The structure of the repository is as follows：

 * ./data: Dataset annotation and associated scripts and image storage locations.
 * ./configs: Parameter configuration module.